Education & Training

 Time and Financial Assistance

 Time and financial assistance are provided in the PGY3 and PGY5 resident years to attend national meetings, either the American Academy of Otolaryngology-Head and Neck Surgery or the Combined Otolaryngological Spring Meetings.
-The department sponsors residents presenting at other meetings who have accepted posters or podium presentations.
+The department sponsors residents presenting at other meetings who have accepted podium presentations.